NidhitheCoder/learn-angular-js/README.md

 - The controller means the functionality of our views.
 - Controller performs the interactions between our models and our views.
 - Different controller for different areas in our applications.

+### Directives in angular js
+- Directives are classes that add additional behavior to elements in your angular applications.
+- Mainly there are 3 types of build in directives in angular,

+    1. Components directives
+        - It is used with a template.
+This type of directive is the most common directive type.

+    2. Attribute directives
+        - Attribute directive helps to change the appearance or behavior of an element, component, or another directive.

+    3. Structural directives
+        - Structural directives helps to change the DOM layout by adding and removing DOM elements.